peteroupc/Calculator/AboutTheCode.md

 pattern.
 Because of this abstraction, this class can be used in other programs, besides Windows Forms programs, that need the functionality of a calculator.

+A second abstraction is the "controller": the `CalculatorController` class uses an interface to the program's main window (`IWindowInfo`) and contains similar methods to the `CalculatorState` class, except it acts more like a controller than a data model (each form implementation calls into `CalculatorController` rather than `CalculatorState`.)
+The Windows Forms and WPF versions of the calculator have different `IWindowInfo` implementations

 ## Storing Application Settings

 CBOR's compact data format suits it well for storing things such as user settings.